2 December 2015

-COSHH risk assessments are not just paper exercises.
-A COSHH risk assessment identifies substances and activities where there may be exposure to hazardous substances, used or generated, which may damage health.
-It’s all about taking sensible steps to prevent ill health to employees and visitors.
-The aim is to know how workers are exposed, what they are exposed to and finally, what are the probability of adverse health effects arising from exposure.
+A COSHH (Control of Substances Hazardous to Health) risk assessment will identify substances and activities where there may be exposure to hazardous substances, used or generated, which may damage health.
+It’s about taking sensible steps to prevent ill health to employees and visitors.
+The aim of an assessment is to know how workers are exposed, what they are exposed to, and finally, what is the probability of adverse health effects arising from exposure.

-COSHH regulations require all employers to assess the risks to health arising from hazardous substances created by the work activity, and then decide what precautions are needed in order to prevent or adequately control exposure.
+The COSHH regulations require all employers to assess the risks to health arising from hazardous substances created by the work activity, and then decide what precautions are needed in order to prevent or adequately control exposure to these hazards.

 Although not specifically part of a COSHH risk assessment, consideration should be given to the possible environmental impact of the use and disposal of any chemical.

 Is the activity safe to operate, does it need improved control measures (such as PPE or ventilation) and is it a significant hazard to health to warrant special containment?